nagarajulu/inteview_prep_notes/http.md

    (IP, Port).

  - HTTP 1.0: All connections are closed after a single transaction.
- - HTTP 1.1 Supports **persistent** connections i.e. they are kept open until client explicitly asks to close and they are default.
+ - HTTP 1.1 Supports **persistent** connections i.e. long-lived connections, they are kept open until client explicitly asks to close.
+	 - They are default in HTTP 1.1.
 	 - Client can explicitly set `'Connection: close'` header if server can close connection after sending back response.

  - Browsers/Clients also leverage technique '**parallel**' connections,